rumineykova/git-lab/README.md

 * Step 2: Start the application
 * Step 3: Complete all challenges

-## Part II: Git, Android, and gradle.
+## Part II: Submit your assignment.
 In this exercise, you will have to download an existing Android application, create a file and modify an existing file. </br>
 Let's get strated, follow the steps below: </br>
 * Step 1: Accept the assignment invitation from this [link](https://classroom.github.com/a/nnyt-JS9)
 * Step 2: Download the repository from the assignment link above
-* Step 2: Build the application using gradle.
-* Step 3: Open the file Welcome.java and modify the text to say: I am a git master.
+* Step 3: Open the file HelloWorld.java and modify the text to say: "I am a git master".
 * Step 4: Add a new file, the name of the file should be your student id
  * For example, if your student name is 191827, then add a file with the name 191827.txt
+ * Make sure that the file is in the root directory, the same directory where the readme file is
+ * Do not put your file in the src directory
 * Step 5: Add content to the file.
 The content should be: Hello, my name is [Put your name here].
 * Step 6: Commit and push your changes to your repository assignment.